biscuit-auth/website/content/docs/reference/cryptography.md

 That first block is called the *authority block*: it is the only one signed by the root private key, it is trusted by the authorizer side to define the token's basic rights.
-Any following block added during attenuation could have been created by anyone, so they can only to restrict rights, by using checks written in Datalog.
+Any following block added during attenuation could have been created by anyone, so they can only restrict rights, by using checks written in Datalog.

 ## Attenuation

 If we have a valid token, to create a new one, we copy all the blocks, get the private key from the proof, generate a new random key pair, sign the data and the new public key using the private key from the previous token.

 The token now contains:

 - all the blocks from the previous token except the last one
 - new block:
   - data